 Another reason why we might see a larger than normal A-a Gradient is increased oxygen extraction.
-94 This is a fancy way of saying that the body is using up oxygen (at the tissues and organs) faster than we can onload it into the blood at the pulmonary capillaries.
-Conditions in which this might occur would be sepsis. burns, thyroid storm, shivering, etc. - all the things that increase metabolic activity a whole bunch.
+Another reason why we might see a larger than normal A-a Gradient is increased oxygen extraction.
+Another is a fancy way of saying that the body is using up oxygen (at the tissues and organs) faster than we can onload it into the blood at the pulmonary capillaries.
+Conditions in which this might occur would be sepsis, burns, thyroid storm, shivering, etc. - all the things that increase metabolic activity a whole bunch.
 Fix for these things (on the vent) would be to increase oxygenation via higher FiO2 and then PEEP.
 There may also specific interventions for whatever pathology is going on: antipyretics to control fever, warming or paralysis to prevent shivering, etc.

-So to sum up all the things on A-a Gradient: this gap tells us when we have alveolar dead space, diffusion problems, or increased us of oxygen.
+So to sum up all the things on A-a Gradient: this gap tells us when we have alveolar dead space, diffusion problems, or increased use of oxygen.
 While it may be fun to calculate an A-a Gap in transport, the utility is knowing the actual number doesn't help us much in our setting and it may be best to make assumptions about the nature of a potential gap based on patient presentation.
 We should already be verifying that settings are at calculated goals, that oxygenation and ventilation are adequate, and that steps are taken to mitigate potential alveolar dead space.
-If we've done all of those things, still have an issue, and then have extra time on allfalain to 12 coz for 40 = 30 Rykerr Medical's Vent Management Guide our hands, then it may be worth looking in to.
+If we've done all of those things, still have an issue, and then have extra time on our hands, then it may be worth looking in to.
 Barring all of those factors, just keep it simple and manage the basics.